Aldabrachelys gigantea arnoldi: Life history

 Giant tortoises are among the longest-lived animals on the planet.
 Some individual Aldabra giant tortoises are thought to be over 200 years of age, but this is difficult to verify because they tend to outlive their human observers.
 Adwaita was reputedly one of four brought by British seamen from the Seychelles Islands as gifts to Robert Clive of the British East India Company in the 18th century, and came to the Calcutta Zoo in 1875.
 At his death in March 2006 at the Kolkata (formerly Calcutta) Zoo in India, Adwaita is reputed to have reached the longest ever measured life span of 255 years (birth year 1750).
-Today, Jonathan, a Seychelles giant tortoise, is thought to be the oldest living giant tortoise at the age of 184 years and Esmeralda second at the age of 170 years, since the death of Harriet, a Galapagos giant tortoise, at 176.
+Today, Jonathan, a Seychelles giant tortoise, is thought to be the oldest living giant tortoise at the age of years and Esmeralda second at the age of 170 years, since the death of Harriet, a Galapagos giant tortoise, at 176.
 Esmeralda is an Aldabra giant tortoise.

 Morphotype

 This is a controversial subspecies possibly distinct from the Aldabra giant tortoise.
-The subspecies is a morphologically distinctive morphotype, but is considered synonymous with that species by many researchers.
-This identification is based primarily on morphological characters.
+The subspecies is a distinct morphotype, but is considered synonymous with that species by many researchers.
+This identification is based primarily on morphological characteristics.
 Published molecular identifications are unclear with several different indications provided by different data sources.
 Captive-reared juveniles suggest that there may be a genetic basis for the morphotype and more detailed genetic work is needed to elucidate these relationships.
-The subspecies is the only living saddle-backed tortoise in the Seychelles islands.
+The subspecies is the only living saddle-backed tortoise in the Seychelles.
 It was apparently extirpated from the wild but recently purportedly rediscovered in captivity.
 The current population of this morphotype is 24 adults, including 18 adult males in nonbreeding captive groups on Mahé Island.
 Successful captive breeding has produced numerous juveniles.